jamie-harris36/calculator/README.md

 #### **Research of Peoples Salaries**
 I didn't want to be rude and ask for the salaries of my loved ones, but I did ask my partner, and my dad to use my calculator and tell me if their monthly take-home salary is close to the results that showed up.
 I did this so I knew whether my calculator was at least on the right track or not in terms of accuracy.

-I was satisfied to learn the results of the calculator closely matched their actual take-home salaries, although they will have other variables such as pension contributions, which I have omitted from my calculator as this is an optional deduction and the employee can opt out of pension contributions.
+I was satisfied to learn the results of the calculator closely matched their actual take-home salaries, although they will have other variables such as pension contributions, which I have omitted from my calculator as that is an optional deduction and the employee can opt out of pension contributions.

 - - -
 ### Content